kellenstrydom/finAnalyzer/README.md

 * Total revenue = sum of all income
 * Total expenses = sum of all expenses
 * Profit = total revenue - total expenses
-* Profit margin = profit margin / revenue
+* Profit margin = profit / revenue
 * Average transaction amount = (total revenue - total expenses) / amount of transactions

 The program should then categorize the financial health based on profit according to these rules: